SHC-ASTRA/roverBasestation/README.md

 ```powershell
 wsl --install -d Ubuntu
 ```

+> [!NOTE]
+> This command may require you to restart your computer.
+If this is the case,
+> Restart and run the command again.

 Use the arrow keys to navigate the installer.
 Pick a username and a password you won't forget!